 Water the cutting lightly, taking care not to overwater it.
 Keep the cutting in a shaded area and avoid direct sunlight until it roots, which usually takes about 2-3 weeks.
 You can test for root growth by gently tugging on the cutting.
 If you feel resistance, the cutting has successfully rooted and can be moved to a brighter location.

 How to Acclimate Your Cutting

-Once the new plant has established roots, you can gradually increase its exposure to sunlight and begin treating it like a mature Trichocereus bridgesii monstrose ‘Penis Cactus’.
-With proper care and attention, your new plant will grow and thrive, eventually producing its signature stunning blooms.
+Once the new TBM cactus has established roots, you can gradually increase its exposure to sunlight and begin treating it like a mature Trichocereus bridgesii monstrose ‘Penis Cactus’.
+With proper care and attention, your new cactus will grow and thrive, eventually producing its signature stunning blooms.

 You might also like: Propagating Succulents 4 Ways: The Best Guide Ever

 Where to Buy a ‘Penis Cactus’ (TBM Cactus)